 - Rolling the account into an IRA

-Each option can affect investment selection, costs, access to funds, and long-term planning flexibility.
+Each option can affect investment selection, fees, flexibility, access to funds, and long-term account coordination.

-A rollover isn’t only about where the money goes.
-It can influence how retirement assets are structured for years to come.
-For example, the rollover choice may impact future distribution planning, tax efficiency, and overall account coordination.
+A rollover is not only about where the money goes.
+It can shape how retirement assets are structured for years to come and may affect future tax planning, distribution strategy, and the coordination of other retirement accounts.

-For individuals nearing retirement, a 401(k) rollover may also be the beginning of a retirement income strategy—not a stand-alone event.
+For individuals approaching retirement, a 401(k) rollover may also be the starting point for a broader retirement income plan rather than a stand-alone transaction.

-Before initiating a 401(k) rollover, it’s important to consider factors such as:
+Before initiating a 401(k) rollover, it is important to evaluate planning factors such as:

 - Rollover rules and tax implications